Skip to Content

 • They prefer cool weather for the start of their growing season

-• There are often two growing seasons – from autumn to winter, and then from spring to summer
+• There are often two growing seasons – autumn to winter and spring to summer.

-• They like loose soil, that is deep enough to accommodate their various root systems
+• They like loose soil deep enough to accommodate their various root systems.

-• They like regular, deep watering that encourages root growth
+• They want regular, deep watering that encourages root growth.

 • They have two growth phases, leaves and then roots

-• They need fertilizer for leaf growth, initially, and then root growth
+• Initially, they need fertilizer for leaf growth and then root growth.

 • Individual plants require space underground for the vegetables to develop